apache/mnemonic/README.md

 * **Javapoet** -- the 1.3.1-SNAPSHOT revised for bdmem at https://github.com/wewela/javapoet.git [Required]

-Once the build system is setup, the Big Memory Library is built using this command at the top level:
+Once the build system is setup, this Library is built using this command at the top level:
 ```bash
   $ mvn clean package
 ```